electronstudio/python_book/chapters/minecraft.rst

 The ``setBlocks()`` function lets us create a large cube of blocks.
 If we create blocks of type ``AIR`` this has the effect of removing all blocks!
-This is such a useful thing that we will need it in the future, therefore in this program we put it in a function.
+This is such a useful thing that we will need it in the future, therefore in this program we put it in its own *function*.
 Make sure to save the program as ``clear_space.py`` so you can ``import`` it into the next program.